-Fan speed is controlled by system temperature via a BIOS setting.
-If a fan fails, the remaining fans will ramp up to full speed and the overheat/fan fail LED on the control panel will turn on.
+Fan speed is controlled by system temperature via a IPMI setting.
+If a fan fails, the remaining fan will ramp up to full speed and the Information LED on the control panel will turn on.
 Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).

-Remove the top chassis cover while the system is still running to determine which of the fans has failed.
+Remove the top chassis cover while the system is still running to determine which of the two fans has failed.
+Then power down the system before replacing a fan.
+Removing the power cords is also recommended as a safety precaution.